 MFUS vs. GRW

 MFUS (PIMCO RAFI Dynamic Multi-Factor U.S. Equity ETF) and GRW (TCW Durable Growth ETF) are both Large Cap Growth Equities funds.
 MFUS is passively managed, while GRW is actively managed.
-At a correlation of -0.70, they often move in opposite directions.
+A 0.55 correlation means they provide meaningful diversification when combined.
 MFUS charges 0.30%/yr vs 0.75%/yr for GRW.

 Performance